TongchengOpenSource/smart-doc/docs/diy/config.md

 * default: `false`
 * @since `2.0.0`

-smart-doc supports the creation of testable html pages and only works in AllInOne mode.
+smart-doc supports the creation of pages for debugging interfaces similar to swagger ui.
+Of course, this can only be used in AllInOne mode.
 ```json
 {
     "createDebugPage": false